martinel-UAS/projects/2. Descriptive/Project_2/README.md

 ### Dataset
 <hr>
-In this work, I use <a href="https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews">50.000 IMDB Movie Reviews from Kaggle</a>.
+In this work, I use the Keras API to load the data of IMDB dataset <a href="https://www.tensorflow.org/api_docs/python/tf/keras/datasets/imdb/load_data">

-This dataset contains 2 columns, where the first column is the list of movie reviews and the second column is the list of sentiments (positive and negative).
-It is split equally between the positve and negative data.
+This is a dataset for binary sentiment classification containing substantially more data than previous benchmark datasets.
+We provide a set of 25,000 highly polar movie reviews for training, and 25,000 for testing.
+There is additional unlabeled data for use as well.
+Raw text and already processed bag of words formats are provided.
+See the README file contained in the release for more details.

 ### Steps
 <hr>
 <ol type="1">
     <li>1.
 Import all the dependencies</li>
-    <li>LSTM Layer</li>
-    <li>Dense (activation function using Sigmoid)</li>
-    <li>Optimizer: Adam, Loss Function: Binary Crossentropy</li>
+    <li>2.
+Defining Key Values</li>
+    <li>3.
+Loading the data</li>
+    <li>4.
+Data preprocessing</li>
+    <li>5.
+Building the model</li>
+    <li>6.
+Compiling and fitting the model</li>
+    <li>7.
+Evaluating the model</li>
+    <li>8.
+Plotting results</li>
 </ol>

-### Architecture
+### Model Architecture
 <hr>
 <ol type="1">
     <li>Embedding Layer</li>
     <li>LSTM Layer</li>
+    <li>Dense (activation function using RELU)</li>
     <li>Dense (activation function using Sigmoid)</li>
     <li>Optimizer: Adam, Loss Function: Binary Crossentropy</li>
 </ol>